Utility

 Beta è un network di stazioni radio russe che trasmettono il segnale di tempo nella gamma di frequenze VLF. È operato dall istituto di metrologia per il tempo e lo spazio che ha sede a Mosca in Russia.

-Il network Beta è costituito dai seguenti trasmettitori radio: RJH69 Trasmettitore VLF di Vileyka vicino a Molodečno (Bielorussia); RJH77 Arcangelo; RJH90 Nižnij Novgorod (Goliath transmitter); RJH66 Biškek (Kirghizistan); RJH63 Krasnodar(Russia); RAB99 Khabarovsk
+Il network Beta è costituito dai seguenti trasmettitori radio: RJH69 Trasmettitore VLF di Vileyka vicino a Molodečno (Bielorussia); RJH77 Arkhangelsk; RJH90 Nižnij Novgorod (Goliath transmitter); RJH66 Chaldovar (Kirghizistan); RJH63 Krasnodar(Russia); RAB99 Khabarovsk

 Sessione di ricezione stazioni di tempo e frequenza campione in VLF